wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/auth.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: This section of the Wazuh Documentation shows the options for the registration service.
+  :description: This section of the Wazuh Documentation shows the options for the agents registration service.

 .. _reference_ossec_auth: